Mission statements – What are they, how do you write one, why, and what are some personal mission statement examples you can use for inspiration?

 Short Personal Mission Statement Examples

-- To teaching the middle class how to invest their earnings wisely.
+- To teach the middle class how to invest their earnings wisely.

 - Showing college students how to be fulfilled after school.